VI. Courses and Course Enrollment

 C. Course Load

-In accordance with American Bar Association standards, J.D. students must not be enrolled in coursework that exceeds 20 percent of the total coursework required for graduation.
+J.D. students must not be enrolled in coursework in a single semester that exceeds 20 percent of the total coursework required for graduation.
 Accordingly, law students at Virginia are limited to a maximum of 17 credits to be applied toward the degree during any semester.
 To satisfy residency requirements, students must enroll in a minimum of 12 “degree” credits each semester.
 Students who wish to enroll in fewer than 12 credits must petition the assistant dean for student affairs; such petitions are granted only for exceptional circumstances beyond the student’s control.

 1) FIRST-YEAR STUDENTS

 All first-year students must enroll in the required fall curriculum composed of five courses totaling 16 credits.
 In the spring semester, first-year students must enroll in required and elective courses totaling at least 15, but not more than 17, credits.
 First-year students may not enroll in more than 17 credits in either semester, nor may they enroll in clinical courses, nor may they enroll in non-law courses.
-Exception: First year students who are admitted or have applied to a dual-degree program may enroll in one spring elective course that is taught by another department or school and cross-listed at the law school with the express permission of the faculty advisor for the dual degree program and the assistant dean for academic services.
+Exception: First year students who are admitted or have applied to a combination-degree program may enroll in one spring elective course that is taught by another department or school and cross-listed at the Law School with the express permission of the faculty advisor for the combination-degree program and the assistant dean for academic services.
 This exception does not void the 17-credit limitation.
 Consult the Student Records Office for details.

 2) UPPER-LEVEL STUDENTS

-All second- and third-year students must enroll in at least 12 credits to be applied toward the degree and no more than 17 credits to be applied toward the degree each semester.
-Students must average between 14 and 15 credits to be applied toward the degree per semester to complete the J.D. degree in three years.
+All second- and third-year students must enroll each semester in at least 12 credits to be applied toward the degree and no more than 17 credits to be applied toward the degree each semester.
+Note that taking only 12 credits per semester as an upper-level J.D. student will not make a student eligible to graduate in three years; a student must average between 14 and 15 credits to be applied toward the degree per semester to complete the J.D. degree in three years.

 All LL.M. students must enroll in at least 12 credits to be applied toward the degree and no more than 14 credits toward the LL.M. degree each semester.
 Students who wish to enroll in more than 14 credits must obtain the approval of the assistant dean for graduate studies.
 Students who wish to enroll in fewer than 12 credits (on a part-time basis) must demonstrate exceptional circumstances and obtain the approval of the Vice Dean.
 LL.M. students are strongly advised to study and adhere to the credit hour and credit type (such as in-classroom vs. non-classroom credits) eligibility requirements of any jurisdiction where they may seek bar admission.